I provided snippets of my experience living and working in Łódź when I reviewed David Jackson’s book, Classrooms and Barrooms.

 Getting to know Łódź better

 So, the tram stop was just in front of my building.
 The tram would whisk me up to school in around eight minutes.
 I also used the tram to travel to a few students in Łódź.
-Indeed, I remember well my 35-minute tram ride to Chochoła Street to teach Włodek and Halina, a rather charming retired couple.
+Indeed, I distinctly remember my 35-minute tram ride to Chochoła Street to teach Włodek and Halina, a rather charming retired couple.

 Chochoła Street is in the far northwestern corner of Łódź.
 Frankly, I didn’t grumble about this 35-minute journey because it was refreshing to get out of the Śródmieście and Fabryczna districts which I was otherwise stuck in from Monday to Friday.
 Besides, Włodek usually gave me a lift back home.
-My boss confessed that Włodek never gave him a lift home when he took the tram to Chochoła to teach the couple.
+My boss confessed that Włodek never offered him a ride home when he took the tram to Chochoła to teach the couple.
 Well, I had a little internal chuckle after this revelation.

 The highlight of my week was a trip to Łagiewnicki Forest.
 The tram would take me from my building up to the tram stop Marysin Skrzydlata, just a few kilometres south of Łagiewnicki Forest.
 After being stuck in front of my computer for the best part of the week, there was no better way for me to unwind than to run and walk through the forest.